 Ride-sharing companies are a modern means to take advantage of drivers and passengers alike.
-Their business model is one that does not work in CA state law, nor often for those involved.
+Their business model does not work in CA state law, nor often for those involved.
 Companies like Uber and Lyft are well known for their involvement in many untoward occasions.
 They have been accused of defrauding their employee drivers of fees, calling them independent contractors to escape paying work comp and other insurances.

-The bill championed by state Democrats put in place legal protections for so called “contract employees” working part time for companies such as Uber and Lyft.
+The bill championed by state Democrats put in place legal protections for so-called “contract employees” working part-time for companies such as Uber and Lyft.
 The bill is sweeping in its protections and directly challenges the model established by Uber and Lyft.
 See below for just some of the bill’s protections:

 The bill would provide that for purposes of the provisions of the Labor Code, the Unemployment Insurance Code, and the wage orders of the Industrial Welfare Commission, a person providing labor or services for remuneration shall be considered an employee rather than an independent contractor unless the hiring entity demonstrates that the person is free from the control and direction of the hiring entity in connection with the performance of the work, the person performs work that is outside the usual course of the hiring entity’s business, and the person is customarily engaged in an independently established trade, occupation, or business.
 The bill, notwithstanding this provision, would provide that any statutory exception from employment status or any extension of employer status or liability remains in effect, and that if a court rules that the 3-part test cannot be applied, then the determination of employee or independent contractor status shall be governed by the test adopted in S. G. Borello & Sons, Inc. v.
 Department of Industrial Relations (1989) 48 Cal.3d 341 (Borello).

-When the state of California announced it was enforcing the rules of AB5 for ride-sharing companies, there was a major public conflict.
+When California announced it was enforcing the rules of AB5 for ride-sharing companies, there was a major public conflict.
 Both Uber and Lyft threatened to pull their businesses out of the state.
 The two companies also filed an urgent legal appeal against the state’s law.
-As a result, An appeals court granted a temporary reprieve, allowing the companies to operate.
+As a result, An appeals court granted a reprieve, allowing the companies to operate.
 The court is hearing oral arguments in the case in mid-October.